yz-eg/yz-eg.github.io/README.md

 # aima-javascript
-Javascript implementation of algorithms (and visualizations) from Russell And Norvig's "Artificial Intelligence - A Modern Approach"
+Visualization of concepts from Russell And Norvig's "Artificial Intelligence - A Modern Approach", and Javascript code for algorithms.
+Unlike aima-python, aima-java, and other sibling projects, this project is primarily about the visualizations and secondarily about the code.

 [Click here to go to the static hosted page](http://aimacode.github.io/aima-javascript/)